matn7/Google-Platform-Notes/gcp/GCPSecurity.md

 **1. Choose the FOUR correct DDoS Mitigation Layers from the list below.**

-- CDN Offloading.
-Offload static content to a CDN to minimize impact.
+- CDN Offloading: Offload static content to a CDN to minimize impact.
-- Load Balancing.
-Use proxy-based load balancing to distribute load across resources.
+- Load Balancing: Use proxy-based load balancing to distribute load across resources.
-- Attack Surface.
-Reduce the attack surface by reducing externally facing resources.
+- Attack Surface: Reduce the attack surface by reducing externally facing resources.
-- Internal Traffic.
-Isolate internal traffic from the outside world by restricting access.
+- Internal Traffic: Isolate internal traffic from the outside world by restricting access.

 **2. Choose from the list below the TWO ways that Google Cloud helps mitigate the risk of DDoS for its customers.**